TABLE OF CONTENTS

 Students are expected to attend all classes and school-wide events in a punctual and attentive manner.
 All attendance issues are reset at the end of each semester.
 Should there be absence issues in consecutive semesters, the Director of Residential Life may take necessary action.

 Unless otherwise specified in the course syllabus, if students must be absent from class, assignments due on that day must be submitted to course instructor(s) electronically or given to the on-duty residential life instructor who will place them in the appropriate instructor mailbox in the main office.
 It is the student's responsibility to obtain class notes and assignments from missed classes, whether excused or unexcused.

 Short term excused absence, defined as up to two consecutive days, are as follows:

-- Students who take a mental health day will be required to meet with the school counselor, the Director of Health Services, or the Director of Residential Life as soon as they are available that day.
+- Students who take a wellness day will be required to meet with the school counselor, the Director of Health Services, or the Director of Residential Life as soon as they are available that day.
 A student plan will be developed, documented, and shared with Residential Life staff, Student Support Team, advisor, parents/legal guardians, and the student.
 The student's health history will be taken into consideration.
-Specific stipulations may be put in place depending on the reason for the mental health day.
+Specific stipulations may be put in place depending on the reason for the wellness day.

 Potential plan specifics/requirements may include: